Nattie-G/chaos-equations-lua/README.md

 # chaos-equations-lua
 simple clone of hackerpoet's chaos equations https://github.com/HackerPoet/Chaos-Equations
-written in lua and love2d the entire program is only about 300 lines of code
+written in lua and love2d the entire program is about 500 lines of code

 ## install/running
 install love2d from their website https://love2d.org/